 - The student has never had a probationary semester before during the current degree

 - The student has never been denied financial aid for a previous semester due to an Academic Progress issue

 Students who are approved will be placed on financial aid probation for one semester.
-The student will remain eligible for financial aid and will continue to receive financial assistance during the approved probationary semester.
+The student will remain eligible for federal financial aid and will continue to receive financial assistance during the approved probationary semester.
 Students who meet the SAP standard at the end of their probationary semester will be restored to Satisfactory Academic Progress status.
-Students who do not meet the SAP requirements at the end of the probationary period will be placed on financial aid suspension.
+Students who do not meet the SAP requirements at the end of the probationary period will be placed on financial aid suspension for federal financial aid.